0xPolygonZero/zk_evm/README.md

 * [smt_trie](./smt_trie/README.md): A collection of types and functions to work with Polygon Hermez Sparse Merkle Trees (SMT).

-* [trace_decoder](./trace_decoder/Cargo.toml): Flexible protocol designed to process Ethereum clients trace payloads into an IR format that can be understood by the zkEVM prover.

 * [evm_arithmetization](./evm_arithmetization/README.md): Defines all the STARK constraints and recursive circuits to generate succinct proofs of EVM execution.
 It uses starky and plonky2 as proving backend: https://github.com/0xPolygonZero/plonky2.